-Dr. Johannes Rojahn 993-4241 / DEM 202C irojahn@gmu.edu
+Dr. Grover Foehlinger 993-5127 / DK 2063 gfoehlin@gmu.edu

 II.
 COLLEGE OF HUMANITIES AND SOCIAL SCIENCES GRADUATE POLICIES

 These policies apply to all graduate students within the College of Humanities and Social Sciences (CHSS).
 For more specific information on you individual program, please read further on in this handbook.